-ATI's strong capital adequacy is driven by its high level of capital relative to insured exposures, with net portfolio leverage of approximately 2.2x at 30 June 2021, down from 2.4x at year-end 2020 and 3.1x and 3.9x at YE2019 and YE2018, respectively.
-The significant improvement in ATI's portfolio leverage reflects its increased equity capital and reduction in net exposure.
-While we expect ATI's net portfolio leverage to rise from the very low current levels, as coronavirus uncertainty abates and it starts to deploy excess capital, we expect ATI will continue to maintain relatively conservative leverage.
+ATI's strong capital adequacy is driven by its high level of capital relative to insured exposures, with net portfolio leverage of approximately 1.8x at 30 June 2022, down from 2.4x at year-end 2020.
+The significant improvement in ATI's portfolio leverage reflects its increased equity capital, as a result of growth in member contributions and retained earnings, and slight reduction in net exposure.